simonmichael/hledger/doc/SPEC-lots.md

 or an empty cost basis annotation (`{}`), we infer a cost basis from the transacted cost.

-The transacted cost may itself be inferred by the balancer for two-commodity transactions.
-When one of the two commodities is lotful, the balancer prefers to attach the inferred cost to that posting (regardless of posting order), so that cost basis inference can proceed.

 ## Inferring cost basis from lot subaccount names

 When a posting's account name contains a lot subaccount (a final component starting with `{`),